NiranjanVelraj/covey.town/README.md

 1. Go to [Twilio](https://www.twilio.com/) and create an account.
 You do not need to provide a credit card to create a trial account.
 2. Create an API key and secret (select "API Keys" on the left under "Settings")
 3. Create a `.env` file in the `services/townService` directory, setting the values as follows:
-4. Also setting the DATABASE_URL in the '.env' file.

 | Config Value            | Description                               |
 | ----------------------- | ----------------------------------------- |